worldbank/MFMod-ModelFlow/Bolivia/Bolivia readme.md

 This folder contains the ModelFlow version of a World Bank model for Bolivia developed in 2019.

-The model includes a compete representation of the national incomes accounts (nominal and real; expenditure, production and income perspectives), the current and financial accounts of the balance of payments, fiscal accounts for the general government and green house gas emissions, economic damages from increased temperatures, changes in rainfall variability, flooding and sea-level rise.
+The model includes a complete representation of the national incomes accounts (nominal and real; expenditure, production and income perspectives), the current and financial accounts of the balance of payments, fiscal accounts for the general government and green house gas emissions, economic damages from increased temperatures, changes in rainfall variability, flooding and sea-level rise.

-In addition to the model file itself, the folder contains a `Jupyter Notebook` illustrating the model's use and some of its features.
+In addition to the model file itself, the folder contains a `Jupyter Notebook` StandardShocks illustrating the model's use and some of its features.

 ## Standard Shocks

-The [standard shocks](standardhsock,.ipynb) notebook illustrates both model properties and how to work with the model under a variety of circumstances, including examples of charts, simulations and tables.
+The [standard shocks](StandardShocks.ipynb) notebook illustrates both model properties and how to work with the model under a variety of circumstances, including examples of charts, simulations and tables.

-It illustrates how to implement and the results of a series of [standard macroeconomic shocks](StandardShocks.ipnyb), illustrating the impact on the economy of:
+It demonstrates how to implement and the results of a series of standard macroeconomic shocks, illustrating the impact on the economy of:

-* a temporary one-year 1 percent increase in the monetary policy interest rate;
-* a permanent one percent increase in total factor productivity;
 * the impact of a range of economic stimulus measures:
     * a 1 percent of GDP decrease in indirect taxes
     * a 1 percent of GDP decrease in direct taxes